arpitbbhayani/articles/blogs/python-iterable-integers.md

 Once we have everything in place, the entire flow goes like this -

-Everytime an integer is iterated, using any iteration method - for example `for ... in`, it would check the `tp_iter` of the `PyLongType` and since now it holds the function pointer `long_iter`, the function will be invoked.
+Every time an integer is iterated, using any iteration method - for example `for ... in`, it would check the `tp_iter` of the `PyLongType` and since now it holds the function pointer `long_iter`, the function will be invoked.
 This invocation will return an iterator object of type `longrangeiterobject` with a fixed start, index, and step values - which in pythonic terms is effectively a `range(0, n, 1)`.
 Hence the `for x in 7` is inherently evaluated as `for x in range(0, 7, 1)` allowing us to iterate integers.

 > These changes are also hosted on a remote branch [cpython@02-long-iter](https://github.com/arpitbbhayani/cpython/tree/02-long-iter) and Pull Request holding the `diff` can be found [here](https://github.com/arpitbbhayani/cpython/pull/7).

 # Integer iteration in action

-Once we build a new python binary with aforementioned changes, we can see iterable integers in actions.
+Once we build a new python binary with the aforementioned changes, we can see iterable integers in actions.
 Now when we do `for x in 7`, instead of raising an exception, it actually iterates through values `[0, 7)`.

 ```cpp
 >>> for i in 7: print(i, end=" ");